neongreen/artyom.me/aeson.md

   * a string is a `Text`
   * a number is [`Scientific`][] (because JSON doesn't specify precision and so a type which allows arbitrary precision is used)

-For instance, here's a function which reverses all strings in a `Value`:
+For instance, here's a function which reverses all strings anywhere in a `Value`; it's useless, but it shows how `Value`s can be transformed:

 ~~~ haskell
 import qualified Data.Text as T